sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 * Publish/Subscribe: A component publishes information to a messaging system and a set of other components, subscribed to that information type, receive the published information.
 * Tell: A component instructs another.

 TODO: Consider breaking out Notify, Publish, and Subscribe into separate line items, and adding Error (a type of Notify).
-Then consider explaning the necessary combinations relevant to the configuration assessment workflow below.
+Then consider explaining the necessary combinations relevant to the configuration assessment workflow below.

 Each interaction will convey a payload of information.
 The payload information is expected to contain sub-domain-specific characteristics and instructions.

 ## Capabilities
 Per {{RFC8248}}, solutions MUST support capability negotiation.
-Components implementing specific interfaces and operations (i.e. interactions) will need a method of describing their capabilities to other components participating in the ecosystem.
-We need for components to be able to express, for example, something like the following: As a component in the ecosystem, I can assess the configuration of Windows, MacOS, and AWS using OVAL.
+Components implementing specific interfaces and operations (i.e. interactions) will need a method of describing their capabilities to other components participating in the ecosystem; for example, "As a component in the ecosystem, I can assess the configuration of Windows, MacOS, and AWS using OVAL".

 # Configuration Assessment Workflow
 This section describes the components and interactions in a basic configuration assessment workflow.
 For simplicity, error conditions are recognized as being necessary and are not depicted.
 When one component messages another component, the message is expected to be handled appropriately unless there is an error condition, or other notification, messaged in return.